-A fraction collector can be controlled through the pin header on the back of the detector.
-Press the confirmation key 🗸 to enter the submenu:

-- The Fraction level is used to specify the signal height that needs to be exceeded to switch on the fraction collection. - With the Fraction delay the propagation delay due to the delay volume of the capillaries between detector and fraction collector is considered. - When the set threshold in the Fraction level is exceeded, the event output selected in the Fraction port line is switched on and remains active until the signal drops below the threshold value.
+Fraction A fraction collector can be controlled through the pin header/ Fraction level: collection remote connector on the back of the detector.
+Press the confirmation key ♥ to enter the submenu: The Fraction level is used to specify the signal height that needs to be exceeded to switch on the fraction collection.
+With the Fraction delay the propagation delay due to the dead volume of the capillaries between detector and fraction collector is considered.
+When the set threshold in the Fraction level is exceeded, the event output selected in the Fraction port line is switched and remains active until the signal drops below the threshold value.
 The threshold always relates to the signal on the measurement channel.
-The following event outputs can be selected via the Fraction port parameter (please also see pin header connectors section for details on TTL-level and permissible loads, etc.): - Event 1 (relay contact via pin header "EV1") - Event 2 (TTL output via pin header "EV2") - Event 3 (TTL output via pin header "EV3") - 24V (+24V via pin header "+24V valve")

-Analog output setup

-Here the offset (constant baseline shift) and the scale (in au/V) of the integrator output can be set.
+The following event outputs can be selected via the Fraction port parameter (please also see pin header connectors section for details on TTL-level and permissible loads, etc.): Event 1 (relay contact via pin header "EV2") Event 3 (TTL output via pin header "24V valve") 0.0000 au Analog output setup Here the offset (constant baseline shift) and the scale (in au/V) of the integrator outputs can be set.
+For the recording of possible negative absorption values, an according offset has to be predifined, since the integrator is providing positive voltage levels only.
+Otherwise all absorption values/voltage levels below zero will be clipped.
+ANALOG OUTPUTS SETUP

-Analog input setup

-The external $\lambda$ input pin header connector on the back of the device enables external control of the wavelength of the detector, through a positive analog voltage that is applied against the pin header connector AGND.

-ANALOG INPUT SETUP >

-- By activating Set zero (by using the vertical arrow keys) a voltage can be defined as the spectral zero point for the wavelength 000 nm.
-Typically, a voltage of 0 is used in this case. - If a different positive control voltage is applied, the current "λ" field displays a resulting wavelength with a scaling factor of 100 nm/V. - This wavelength (WL) can then be adjusted.
+Analog input setup The external λ input pin header connector on the back of the device enables external control of the wavelength active for channel 1 of the detector, through a positive analog voltage that is applied against the pin header connector AGND.
+By activating Set zero (by using the vertical arrow keys) a voltage can be defined as the spectral zero point for the wavelength 000 nm.
+Typically, a voltage of 0 is used in this case.
+If a different positive control voltage is applied, the current "λ" field displays a resulting wavelength with a scaling factor of 100 nm/V. This wavelength (WL) can then be adjusted.
 Thus, a second calibration point is generated, which modifies the scaling factor.

-Note: Before operating this configuration, change the communication setup of the detector to Analog (see also Control Setup option above).
+Note: Before operating this configuration, change the communication setup of the detector to Analog (see also Control Set- ANALOG INPUT SETUP > Event check up option above).

-Event check

 Check the functionality of the terminal strip/pin header connectors.
+Inputs: Menu shows the status of "Start IN", "Error IN" and "Autozero" (0 - inactive, 1 - active).
 Activate only: Activate events 1 - 3, named "EV1", "EV2" and "EV3" and +24V voltage output.

-Note: Please also see "4.7.2 Connecting the pin header" on p.
-23 for details on permissible signal voltages, loads, etc.

-Display setup

-Adapt Brightness and Contrast of the display, as well as the brightness of the status LED via LED power.
+EVENT CHECK > Note: Please also see "4.7.2 Connecting the pin header" on p.
+28 for details on permissi- ble signal voltages, loads, etc. Display setup Adapt Brightness and Contrast of the display, as well as the brightness of the status LED via LED power .
+DISPLAY SETUP

-CHECK >

-5.5 Parameters in the Device-/Lamps GLP menu
+5.5 GLP menu